slackapi/bolt-js/docs/_tutorials/getting_started.md

 ### Tokens and installing apps
 Slack apps use [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
 When an app is installed, you'll receive a token that your app can use to call various API methods.

-There are two token types availalbe to a Slack app: user (`xoxp`) tokens and bot (`xoxb`) tokens.
+There are two token types available to a Slack app: user (`xoxp`) tokens and bot (`xoxb`) tokens.
 User tokens allow you to call API methods on behalf of users who are a part of your workspace.
-By default, your app receive an `xoxp` token associated with the person who installs the app.
-Bot tokens require adding a bot user to your app, which is granted a default set of permissions.
+Your app receives an `xoxp` token associated with each user who installs the app.
+Bot tokens require adding a bot user to your app, which are granted once in each workspace that a user installs the app into, and will be the identical no matter which user performed the installation.

 [Tokens require one or more scopes](https://api.slack.com/docs/oauth-scopes), which define the actions the token can perform.
 Every API method has a corresponding scope that's required for an app to call the method.